 After my meal, I walked the entire length of Fort William high street and only found a couple, including Cotswolds Outdoors worth shopping in.
 I was reluctant to go in, as I knew I could get a discount there, but I didn’t have any of my cards with me.
 I needn’t have worried – they gave me the discount anyway by checking my spend history.
 They also made me very welcome and I had a great chat with people who really knew their stuff.
 Highly recommended.

-The West Highland Way was a really nice walk, very interesting and varied.
+Walking and wild camping on the West Highland Way was very interesting and varied.
 I thoroughly enjoyed it.
-There is plenty of places to stay and buy food, along the way.
-So you don’t need to leave Milngavie with a heavy pack, loaded with food.
+There are plenty of places to stay and buy food along the way, so you don’t need to leave Milngavie with a heavy pack.
 You shouldn’t need to carry too much water either, there are numerous places to fill up or rivers to filter water from.
 The paths were good and well signed.
-I think this is a really good first long distance hike for anyone considering it.
+I think this is a really good first long distance hike.

 I found the walk busy to start with, probably because I started at peak time.
 Everyone was super friendly though.
 But we all soon spread out and after the first day, I didn’t see many people at all.
-The wild camping was not particularly easy, there’s not that much flat ground, that isn’t too overgrown to camp on.
+The wild camping was not particularly easy, though, as there’s not that much flat ground and it tended to be overgrown.
 There are enough well placed camp sites that are well worth using.

 Disclosure: this review contains some Amazon affiliate links.
 This means I receive a small payment for any purchases made as a result of clicking on the link, at no additional cost to you.
 These payments help to finance the costs of the site and have not influenced my review of the product.